growerp/growerp-chat/README.md

 to build: ./gradlew build
 to run in a jetty server locally: ./gradlew appRun

-to access in a browser on http://localhost:8080 for several different clients.

-or use the flutter app included: to start: flutter run

 ### Relevant articles where this component is based on: